 Thomas Stokes, 1831-1910.

 Thomas William Stokes (1831-1910) came from Birmingham to Victoria to look for gold, arriving on New Year’s Day, 1854.
 Unsuccessful, he returned to his former trade and set up business as a die-sinker.
 He produced medals, tokens (unofficial pennies and half-pennies used due to a shortage of official coinage), buttons and silverware in Mincing Lane.
 This lane no longer exists, but ran between Flinders Street and Flinders Lane in the block between Queen and William Streets, probably continuing down to near Queens Wharf.
-He then moved to 115 Flinders Lane east.
+He moved to 115 Flinders Lane east by March 1856.

 The Argus, 28th August 1854 page 5.
 Possibly the first reference to Stokes die-sinking, although he’s not named.

 The Argus (Melbourne) 4th October 1855 page 7.
 The Mincing Lane address consisted of one room.
 At this stage Thomas worked alone.

 The Argus (Melbourne), 31st March1856 page 3.
 In May he advertised as ‘cutting wood letters for large posters’, and wanting an apprentice.